dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 and (b) example plugins in the
 `src/Tools` folder of the `dafny-lang/compiler-bootstrap` repo.

-The value of the option `-plugin` is a path to a dotnet dll that contains the compiled plugin.
+The value of the option `--plugin` is a path to a dotnet dll that contains the compiled plugin.

 ### 13.8.4.
 Controlling output {#sec-controlling-output}